Cheng-Lin-Li/SegCaps/README.md

                         ids.
 Masking will base on category.
   --number NUMBER       The total number of images you want to download.
 ```

+#### 4-3.
+Test on your own dataset.
+The program only tested on LUNA 16 and MS COCO2017 dataset.
+But it can support for your own dataset too.

+4-3-1.
+For 2D images

+  Dimension of images: (Width, Height, Channels)

+  - Channels = 1 or 3

+  - Program parameters: --dataset mscoco17

+4-3-2.
+For 3D images

+  Dimension of images: (Width, Height, Slices)

+  - Slices = 1 (default) or integer (Number of slices to include for training/testing.)

+  - Program parameters: --dataset luna16 --slices 1

+4-4-4.
+Mask files

+  Due to the program only support binary image segmentation.

+  The mask should be either 0(background, Black) or 1(Foreground, White) for each pixel.

+  Dimension of images: (Width, Height, 1)

 ### 5. Train your model